microly/ggpolar/README.md

 ## Usage

-1.You can map radius and theta to a layer directly.
+1.You can plot radius and theta to a layer directly.

 ``` r
 library(tibble)